prashantpawar/sol-unit/README.md

 ## TestEvent and assertions

 `TestEvent` is what the framework listens too.
 It is set up to run test functions, track their names and signatures, then listen to `TestEvent` data from the contract in question.
 Not having a test event won't break the contract code, but the framework won't be able to tell whether or not the tests succeed.
 Right now it'll basically just run forever, but adding timeouts is a high priority TODO.

+`event TestEvent(address indexed fId, bool indexed result, uint indexed error, bytes32 message);`

 The `fId` param is the function id (`msg.sig`) which is passed along to identify the method being called.
 For technical reasons it uses the `address` type.